 Chinatown: Being the city state’s largest historic district, Chinatown is rife with effervescent experiences.
 From the oldest of its kind Thian Hock Kieng Temple and the timeless Sri Mariamman Temple to the Chinatown Heritage Centre and charming Shophouses, it is worth visiting for its revered shrines as well as historical and traditional attractions.
 And did we say that this cool neighbourhood is a paradise for foodies and shoppers alike?

 Arab Quarter: Also known as Kampong Glam, it is where you get to experience the exciting culture and heritage of Malays.
-The major draw here is Sultan Mosque which is also Singapore’s largest mosque.
+The major draw here is Sultan Mosque, Singapore’s largest mosque.

 Little India: This liveliest ever quarter will blow you away with its packed spice-aromatic streets, colourful souvenirs and shops selling ethnic Indian apparel, irresistibly scented incense sticks, and flower garlands.